faster-cpython/ideas/3.13/engine.md

 ### Making "hot" exits fast

-In order to make hot exits fast, we want to implement them as a single, unconditional jump.
+In order to make hot exits fast, we want to implement them as a single, unconditional jump, with the minimum bookkeeping to maintain refcounts.
-In the tier 2 interpreter, that will be implemented by setting the IP to the first instruction of the target executor.
+In the tier 2 interpreter, the jump will be implemented by setting the IP to the first instruction of the target executor.
-In the JIT, it will be implemented as a tail call to the function pointer of the target executor.
+In the JIT, the jump will be implemented as a tail call to the function pointer of the target executor.

 ### Making "cold" exits small